hakuhodo-technologies/scope-rl/docs/quickstart.rst

 .. code-block:: python

-    # implement OPE procedure using OfflineGym
+    # implement OPE procedure using OFRL

-    # import offlinegym modules
+    # import OFRL modules
-    >>> from offlinegym.ope import CreateOPEInput
+    >>> from ofrl.ope import CreateOPEInput
-    >>> from offlinegym.ope import DiscreteOffPolicyEvaluation as OPE
+    >>> from ofrl.ope import DiscreteOffPolicyEvaluation as OPE
-    >>> from offlinegym.ope import DiscreteDirectMethod as DM
+    >>> from ofrl.ope import DiscreteDirectMethod as DM
-    >>> from offlinegym.ope import DiscreteTrajectoryWiseImportanceSampling as TIS
+    >>> from ofrl.ope import DiscreteTrajectoryWiseImportanceSampling as TIS
-    >>> from offlinegym.ope import DiscretePerDecisionImportanceSampling as PDIS
+    >>> from ofrl.ope import DiscretePerDecisionImportanceSampling as PDIS
-    >>> from offlinegym.ope import DiscreteDoublyRobust as DR
+    >>> from ofrl.ope import DiscreteDoublyRobust as DR

     # (4) Evaluate the learned policy in an offline manner
     # we compare ddqn, cql, and random policy